ytmytm/Pi1551/docs/PI1551-TODO.md

 - remove irrelevant options, this is pure 1551, no IEC, no VIA, no 1581 - OR keep it but update Makefile/Makefile.rules
     - old code was kept for reference
 - rebrand to Pi1551
+- credit myself where appropriate
 - provide fully prepared sd card boot partition for download
 - add traps in ROM code to handle U0 commands to support tcbm2sd fastload protocol (all the commands)
 - on safe tcbm2sd > 1.4 the hat could drive line 16 and /RESET to enable/disable Arduino
 - backport 32K ROM support + 8K RAM + backport RAMBOard][ DOS patches?
     - probably no one cares to do it on real hardware (I would, but without real circuit it's just emulating fantasy stuff)
-- TAP format support (how?
-IRQ on MOTOR, DMA to pump data)
++ TAP format support (done) (how?
+IRQ on MOTOR, timed IRQ to pump data)